PR & SOCIAL

 • BOOKING SPEAKING ENGAGEMENTS

-Both traditional and social PR can be effective in achieving different goals.
-Traditional PR is often used to reach a broader audience and build brand awareness, while social PR is often used to build relationships with a specific target audience and drive engagement.
-A successful PR strategy will often use a combination of both traditional and social PR to achieve a variety of objectives.
+Both Traditional and Social PR can be effective in achieving different goals.
+Traditional PR is often used to reach a broader audience and build brand awareness, while Social PR is often used to build relationships with a specific target audience and drive engagement.
+A successful PR strategy will often use a combination of both Traditional and Social PR to achieve a variety of objectives.